Mo-Azeem/Would-You-Rather/README.md

-**Hi, I hope this project find you happy and well**
+**Hi, I hope this project finds you happy and well**

 The installation process is really easy!
-First: make sure you have Nodejs installed on your computer and operating well.
+First: make sure you have Nodejs installed on your computer and running well.
 Then, open the terminal, `cd` to the project directory, and type this command:-

     npm install